 Brooklyn is booming.
 New restaurants are stepping out of Manhattan’s shadow and coming into their own in New York’s biggest borough.
 From old-school diners, cafés, bistros and more, these eateries bring in both the neighborhood crowds and the bridge-and-tunnel folks alike.
 Try lemon-ricotta pancakes at Littleneck, Bloody Marys at Enid’s or the bacon brunch at Sage General Store.
 Whatever your hankering, check out our list of the best brunch spots in Brooklyn or view them on a map.

 Nestled in a quiet corner of Clinton Hill, Aita is a respite for neighborhood denizens looking to catch up in cozy environs, snuggling up against fellow brunchers at the restaurant’s long window benches or bar.
-Dotting the primarily Italian menu are frittatas and spaghetti, as well as more intriguing options—eggs Benedict with smoked pastrami, salmon and fried green tomatoes, for instance.
+Dotting the primarily Italian menu are frittatas and spaghetti, as well as more intriguing options—salmon hash with polenta, scallion, bacon and a fried egg, for instance.
 Some staples dazzle outright: The blueberry buttermilk pancakes with ricotta lemon cream are lovely to look at, and even better to eat.—Matthew Love

 Since launching in late 2008 on Carroll Gardens’ busy Court Street and elbowing its way to the front of the pack (winning Time Out’s 2009 Readers’ Choice Award for Best New Brooklyn Restaurant), Doug Crowell and Ryan Angulo’s comfort foodery has become an essential.
 For brunch, sample the top-notch fried chicken (crispy, spicy, succulent, all the good things) along with several killer variations on the Bloody Mary, one garnished with antipasti from nearby Caputo’s.
 If you try to beat the rush, you’ll still have to compete for ear space with the young families and kids of the neighborhood, but the din is worth it.—Joshua Rothkopf